 You use these various WS- services in your daily work.
 For example, the Web Services Dynamic Discovery specification (WS-Discovery) is a specification for multicast discovery on a LAN (Local Area Network) that is extended to Web services, most often as SOAP over UDP (User Datagram Protocol).
 When you open the Network Neighborhood in Windows and use the People Near Me feature, WS-Discovery goes into action and shows you discoverable resources.
 These WS- services carried over XML messages using the SOAP protocol access remote server applications in ways that are becoming increasingly complex.
-Whereas earlier methods for client/server provided a means through a gateway like CGI to access media content on servers, the current data communications burden servers with accepting and processing very complex of processing that must be done and the information that must be exchanged as the response.
+Whereas earlier methods for client/server provided a means through a gateway like CGI to access media content on servers, the current data communications burden servers with accepting and processing very complex requests or engaging their clients in sophisticated negotiations that seek to minimize the amount of processing that must be done and the information that must be exchanged as the response.
+None of this type of rich media servicing was ever envisaged in the construction of the Internet, and all of it is essentially a kludge.